 "Trust holding company" means a financial institution holding company, other than a bank or a bank holding company which controls a trust company or another trust holding company.
 A bank which is authorized to engage in the business of a trust company through a subsidiary, division or department of the bank is not a trust holding company if its trust business is solely through such subsidiary, division or department.
+[L 1993, c 350, pt of §1]

-§412:8-102 Necessity for trust company charter.
-No person shall engage in the business of a trust company in this State or control any other person engaging in the business of a trust company in this State, except through a trust company incorporated in this State and chartered under this part or through a trust division, department, or subsidiary of a bank, pursuant to article 5 of this chapter.

-§412:8-103 Authority to serve as trustee.
-Unless chartered as a trust company under this chapter or otherwise specifically authorized by the laws of this State, no person, except an individual acting as a co-trustee, shall hold itself out to the general public as being available to serve as a trustee or trust company, whether or not for compensation.
-No person shall use the terms "trust company" as part of its name unless chartered as a trust company pursuant to this chapter.
+- " §412:8-102 Necessity for trust company charter.
+No person shall engage in the business of a trust company in this State or control any other person engaging in the business of a trust company in this State, except through a trust company incorporated in this State and chartered under this part or through a trust division, department, or subsidiary of a bank, pursuant to article 5.
+[L 1993, c 350, pt of §1] - " §412:8-103 Authority to serve as trustee.
+Unless chartered as a trust company under this chapter or otherwise specifically authorized by the laws of this State, no person shall hold itself out to the general public as being available to serve as a trustee or trust company, whether or not for compensation.
+No person shall use the term "trust company" as part of its name unless chartered as a trust company pursuant to this chapter.
+[L 1993, c 350, pt of §1; am L 2008, c 196, §6]

-PART II.
+"PART II.
 POWERS OF TRUST COMPANIES